mainsail-crew/docs/docs/mainsailos/supported-sbcs/orange-pi-3-lts.md

 # Orange Pi 3 LTS

-The Orange Pi 3 LTS is an SBC based on the Allwinner H6 SoC.
-It features a 26-pin GPIO header and is supported by MainsailOS through an Armbian-based image.
+You can use the Orange Pi 3 LTS, an SBC based on the Allwinner H6 SoC.
+Your board provides a 26-pin GPIO header and is supported by MainsailOS through an Armbian-based image.

 ## Board Overview